sugarlabs/www-v2/docs/dev_guide.md

        Visit `localhost:5173` in a browser to view the web page served.

-     - For generating a generic production build, run:
+     - For generating a generic production build, run

        ```bash
        npm run build
        ```

-     - For generating a production build under the subdirectory `/www-v2`, run:
+     - For generating a production build under the subdirectory `/www-v2`, run

        ```bash
        npm run build
        ```

-     - For serving the last production build (`dist` folder), run:
+     - For serving the last production build (`dist` folder), run

        ```bash
        npm run preview